NikhilReddyManda/NikhilReddyManda/README.md

     <i>
         I'm Nikhil Reddy.<br>
         Currently re-learning JavaScript and its libraries.<br>
-        Helping Other Devlopers and contirbuting to open sources.<br>
+        Helping Other Developers and contributing to open sources.<br>
     </i><br>

 </p>